carlydekock/lab-02/README.md

 - Number and name of feature: #2 Filter Images
   - Estimate of time needed to complete: 45 minutes
   - Start time: 4:20pm
-  - Finish time:
+  - Finish time: 6:20pm
-  - Actual time needed to complete:
+  - Actual time needed to complete: 2 hours

 - Number and name of feature: #3 Style the Application
   - Estimate of time needed to complete: 45 minutes